shaopeng-li/mutiple_question/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

+## overview

+A user is taken through a series of multiple choice questions and being assessed based on the options chosen.
+-Create a JSON structure to iterate through the questions.
+Set a score for each options (1, 2, 3 etc) -User can navigate back and forth and can change their choices (see visuals within folder screenshots) -There is only single route for all questions (/assessment) -On the last page display final score (no visuals provided)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.